Getting started

 You also need to remember to actually run the lines of code to load the libraries.
 Beginners often forget to do this — but it’s an easy error to fix.

-• Demonstrate error when running following plot if tidyverse hasn’t been loaded
+In the video we demonstrate an error when running plot code if tidyverse hasn’t been loaded

 library(tidyverse)